sal-medstats/ctru/readme.md

 To collaborate in this work you will need to install [Git](https://git-scm.com) on your computer and have a [GitHub account](https://www.github.com/join).
 If you're not familiar with either of these you may find the tutorial [Conversational Git](http://blog.anvard.org/conversational-git/) a useful place to start.
 The [GitHub help pages](https://help.github.com/) are also excellent.

-### Cloning

-Once you've got a GitHub account you need to [clone](https://git-scm.com/docs/git-clone) this repository or make [pull requests](https://git-scm.com/docs/git-pull).
+Once you've got a GitHub account you need to [fork](https://guides.github.com/activities/forking/) the [`ns-ctru/ctru` repository](https://github.com/ns-ctru/ctru), [clone](https://git-scm.com/docs/git-clone) your fork to your computer to work on it, make changes/addition and [push](https://help.github.com/articles/pushing-to-a-remote/) them back to your fork then make a make [pull requests](https://git-scm.com/docs/git-pull).

 ### SSH Keys

-I would advocate using [SSH Keys](https://help.github.com/articles/generating-an-ssh-key/) with your GitHub account to make it easy to push updates without having to enter your password.
+I would advocate using [SSH Keys](https://help.github.com/articles/generating-an-ssh-key/) with your GitHub account to make it easy to push updates without having to enter your password every single time.

 ## Functions